New Practitioner Advocacy and Ethics Course for all New Practitioners within the first three years of tenancy (also known as the NPP Programme).

 Each training group has six New Practitioners (NPs) and is taught by a real judge and two experienced advocacy trainers.
 Using the Hampel Method, we aim to provide specific training for barristers from all areas of practice using a variety of realistic exercises; most written by members of the Inn.

 The course concentrates on preparation, use of skeleton arguments in oral submissions, witness handling and responding to judicial interventions.
 This weekend incorporates the examination in chief and cross-examination of expert witness played by real trainee psychiatrists, recognising the need for practitioners to be confident in handling expert witnesses in court.

 The weekend course offers the following Continuing Professional Development (CPD) hours:

 - 4 general (includes 2 hours gained at the Case Analysis session)

-Location: Gray’s Inn and online
+Location: Gray’s Inn